And so freaking cheap!

 That’s exactly what I’m going to show you today.

-This week, Dayan and I went on a street food rampage in Chinatown.
-We stuffed our faces with 19 different dishes, explored secret back alleys unknown to most travelers, and somehow managed not to get a coronavirus.
+While in Bangkok, Dayan and I went on a street food rampage in Chinatown.
+We stuffed our faces with 19 different dishes, explored secret back alleys unknown to most travelers, and one of us even managed not to get sick.

 I call that a win (although we are terrified to step on the scale).